-Pepper Plants – Hot & Spicy
+Pepper Plants – Hot & Spicy, Two NOT Spicy

-From $7.50
+$7.50

 Hot Pepper plants in 4″ Root-maker pots.
 Lots of root tips, ready to explode and GROW!
 Plants will be ready May 7.
 Protect from frost.